cclubley/Multi-generational-dispersal/README.md

-# Multi-generational-dispersal
+# Multi-generational-dispersal and dynamic patch occupancy reveals spatial and temporal stability of seascapes.

-Second chapter of PhD thesis, exploring the multi-generational connectivity of a metapopulation of Pacific oysters in Europe, connected via larval dispersal
+### Repository contains the data and code used to generate the figures and tables in the paper.